XIVStats/lodestone/CONTRIBUTING.md

 	* We have a number of linters that run during pre-commit hooks that will enforce coding consistency and correctness.
 	  Watch out for their error messages and adjust your code accordingly.
 * Every change requires a unit test
-* If you change APIs, make sure to update the
+* If you change APIs, make sure to update the README

+When you create a commit, hooks should run to lint & format your code, and check your commit message.
+If any of these checks fail your commit will not be created.
+If the formatter applies changes, create a follow up commit to correct them.

+When you push hooks will run to execute the build and tests, be sure to correct any failures.

 ### Step 4: Pull Request